tensorflow/tensorflow/tensorflow/lite/g3doc/models/trained/index.md

-# Pre-built models for TensorFlow Lite
+# Pre-trained models for TensorFlow Lite

-There are a variety of pre-built, open source models you can use immediately with TensorFlow Lite to accomplish many machine learning tasks.
-Using pre-built TensorFlow Lite models lets you add machine learning functionality to your mobile and edge device application quickly, without having to build and train a model.
-This guide helps you find and decide on pre-built models for use with TensorFlow Lite.
+There are a variety of already trained, open source models you can use immediately with TensorFlow Lite to accomplish many machine learning tasks.
+Using pre-trained TensorFlow Lite models lets you add machine learning functionality to your mobile and edge device application quickly, without having to build and train a model.
+This guide helps you find and decide on trained models for use with TensorFlow Lite.

 You can start browsing TensorFlow Lite models right away based on general use cases in the [TensorFlow Lite Examples](../../examples) section, or browse a